-In the 19th century, Green Shield Stamps were introduced.
+Later, in the 19th century, Green Shield Stamps were introduced.
 This, in a way, can be called as the first of retail loyalty programs.
-Customers collected stamps affixed to booklets and redeemed them at various markets, stores and gas stations.
-This became popular as customers used these widely.
-A new idea was introduced by Betty Crocker, a baking company.
-In 1929 their baking mix box tops carried coupons that could be redeemed.
-This gave birth to brand specific loyalty programs.
-And made way for the biggest idea, as we know it today – the frequent flyer program.
+Customers collected stamps affixed to booklets and redeemed them at various markets, stores, and gas stations.
+This quickly became popular with customers as they used them widely.

 In 1981, American Airlines launched the first ever frequent flyer program!
 American Airlines computerized databases and started rewarding their customers, thereby encouraging them to fly with them over competitors.
-The AAdvantage, at one point, started being viewed as the best frequent flyer program in the world.
+The AAdvantage, at one point, was being viewed as the best frequent flyer program in the world.
 Their customers could redeem air miles for flights.
-Other airlines entered the fray too.
+Other airlines started entering the fray too.
 Customer loyalty programs had started gaining momentum and with more travel picking up, there were more customers looking to redeem air miles for flights and get more privileges.

 More than a decade later, loyalty cards entered the scene!
 In 1995, Tesco, the UK Supermarket brand, studied customer behaviour with the help of technology and started rewarding customers through loyalty cards!
 This revolutionized the loyalty industry.
-More cards soon appeared across brands and sectors.
+More cards soon started appearing across the various industries and sectors.

 The 2000’s saw the boom of the digital era and with it came the advent of many global rewards programs, for example credit card rewards programs.
 Retail chains and hospitality brands propagated their customer rewards programs too.
-Etailers started rewarding customers for engagement online, along with transactions.
+E-tailers started rewarding customers for engagement online, along with transactions.
 With the rise of ecommerce and digital solutions, mobile apps became the popular mode for rewarding customer loyalty.